safespring-community/utilities/okd/README.md

   * Security groups: 15
   * Security group rules: 40
 * An ACL entry allowing openstack API access from your source IP address.
 This can be obtained by sending an email to <support@safespring.com>
-* As S3 bucket to redirecti the ignition file of the boot node (it is too big to be posted directly to the API).
+* As S3 bucket to redirect the ignition file of the boot node (it is too big to be posted directly to the API).
 This can be obtained by sending an email to <support@safespring.com>
 * A liveDNS domain @ gandi.net
 * An API key for your gandi.net user